git-token/documentation/introduction.md

 At the same time, the emergence of cryptographic networks and assets, such as Ethereum, has created new protocols for sending and managing value.
 Ethereum is a cryptographic network for running distributed programs; allowing users of Ethereum to send peer-to-peer (P2P) transactions and interact with smart contracts deployed on the global network.

 Ethereum smart contracts are software applications written in a high-level scripting language and compiled into byte code to be run on a version of the Ethereum Virtual Machine (EVM).
-The EVM interprets the byte code instruction set and translates the the program into machine code to be executed. [@Buterin2017]
+The EVM interprets the byte code instruction set and translates the program into machine code to be executed. [@Buterin2017]

 GitToken combines the work flows of Git version control system leveraged by GitHub's web-based source code management platform and the Ethereum network to provide a set of open-source software tools and programs to enable any GitHub user to issue their own ERC20 tokens to incentivize and reward contributors, and monitor the fundamentals of their projects by integrating token generation with git contributions.